 I don’t want to get too technical here, but both of the tested Chinese threads had less of a shine.
-Was it noticable?
+Was it noticeable?
 Yes.
 Is it a problem?
-Well, no. Combining the threads would look bad, you could see it as clear as day, however when only using the single brand it was hard to see any real difference.
+Well, no. Combining the threads would look bad, you could see it as clear as day, however, when only using the single brand it was hard to see any real difference.

 The Colors Run!

 FALSE & TRUE